Key Takeaways

 Liquidity integrations

-Being added as a yield source in an aggregator such as Yearn or Pendle.
+Being added as a yield source in another DeFi protocol such as Morpho or Pendle.
 These create value through capital inflows.
-Primary metric: TVL delta attributable to the sourced-channel routing address, not total protocol TVL.
+Primary metric: TVL delta attributable to the sourced-channel routing address.

 Distribution integrations